dd32/td-gh-ex/readme.txt

 = 1.0 =

-Релиз
+* Release

 == Copyright ==

 Basic WordPress Theme, Copyright 2014-2015 WordPress.org
-Basic is distributed under the terms of the GNU GPL
+Basic theme files, scripts, icons and images is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by